A commercial driver’s license (CDL) is put at risk with almost any traffic ticket.

 The law in Illinois provides that a CDL will be canceled for a period of one year for any of the following offenses:

-- A refusal to submit to chemical testing such as a breathalyzer test, blood test, or urine test to detect the presence of alcohol or drugs.
+- A refusal to submit to chemical testing such as a breathalyzer test, blood test, or urine test to detect the presence of alcohol, cannabis, or drugs.
 It does not matter whether the driver is operating a commercial motor vehicle or a personal vehicle.

 - A second DUI offense.
 A second DUI results in a lifetime cancellation of a CDL.

-- Driving a commercial motor vehicle with a blood alcohol content (BAC) of 0.04 or more.
+- Driving a commercial motor vehicle with a blood-alcohol concentration (BAC) of 0.04 or more.

 - Leaving the scene of an accident while driving a commercial motor vehicle.